'Masters of our destiny': Myanmar's Wa rebels in show of force - Journal du Cameroun

 “We haven’t suffered fighting in decades and have developed over these 30 years,” a UWSA officer told AFP, requesting anonymity.

 “But we need to be ready.
-Our leader’s motto is ‘Sweating a lot leads to a little blood coming out.’
+Our leader’s motto is ‘Sweating a lot leads to a little blood.’
 So one or two people from each household must serve in the Wa Army.”

 – Headhunters, drugs and tin –